Metrocentre: Metro Retail Park

 Metro Retail Park occupies over 183,000 sq ft of space and is home to 15 brands, the majority of which are home and lifestyle brands.
 Situated to the west of Metrocentre it has the layout of a conventional out-of-town retail park, with large stores such as Barker and Stonehouse, Oak Furniture Land and Furniture Village.

 The former Toys R Us unit was demolished in November 2022 to make way for a £5m redevelopment to bring in three new units, occupying over 25,000 sq ft of space.
 Work also included the introduction of 6 rapid EV charging units and increased cycle bay provision.

 metrOasis

 The metrOasis retail area, on the perimeter of the shopping centre, opened to the public in September 2012.
 It is located between Qube and the Metro Retail Park, on the site of a former petrol station.
 The development is home to a range of dining and entertainment venues, with construction beginning in January 2012.
 The retail area includes drive-thru Krispy Kreme Doughnuts and Starbucks, as well as a Toby Carvery and Burger King.

 Transport

-Metrocentre has a large bus station and the MetroCentre railway station is connected to the centre via a covered footbridge.
-The centre's car parking facilities has approximately 10,000 spaces.
+Metrocentre has a large bus station and a railway station, which are connected to the centre via a covered footbridge.
+The centre's car parking facilities have approximately 10,000 spaces.